Lovesac (NASDAQ:LOVE) Shares Gap Down After Insider Selling

-The Lovesac Company (NASDAQ:LOVE)’s stock price gapped down before the market opened on Tuesday after an insider sold shares in the company.
+The Lovesac Company (NASDAQ:LOVE)’s share price gapped down prior to trading on Tuesday following insider selling activity.
 The stock had previously closed at $81.31, but opened at $73.01.
-Lovesac shares last traded at $74.90, with a volume of 1,939 shares traded.
+Lovesac shares last traded at $74.90, with a volume of 1,939 shares.

-Specifically, insider Satori Capital, Llc sold 23,790 shares of the business’s stock in a transaction that occurred on Tuesday, September 21st.
-The stock was sold at an average price of $70.29, for a total transaction of $1,672,199.10.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, Director Andrew R. Heyer sold 43,443 shares of the business’s stock in a transaction that occurred on Monday, September 27th.
-The stock was sold at an average price of $75.51, for a total value of $3,280,380.93.
+Specifically, Director Andrew R. Heyer sold 43,443 shares of Lovesac stock in a transaction that occurred on Monday, September 27th.
+The shares were sold at an average price of $75.51, for a total value of $3,280,380.93.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, insider Satori Capital, Llc sold 15,468 shares of the business’s stock in a transaction on Monday, November 22nd.
+The shares were sold at an average price of $85.43, for a total transaction of $1,321,431.24.
 The disclosure for this sale can be found here.
-Insiders sold 475,344 shares of company stock worth $37,862,746 over the last ninety days.
-Insiders own 16.20% of the company’s stock.
+Over the last ninety days, insiders sold 475,344 shares of company stock valued at $37,862,746.
+16.20% of the stock is currently owned by corporate insiders.

-Lovesac (NASDAQ:LOVE) last issued its quarterly earnings data on Wednesday, December 8th.
-The company reported $0.17 EPS for the quarter, topping analysts’ consensus estimates of ($0.40) by $0.57.
+Lovesac (NASDAQ:LOVE) last issued its earnings results on Wednesday, December 8th.
+The company reported $0.17 earnings per share for the quarter, topping the consensus estimate of ($0.40) by $0.57.
+Lovesac had a net margin of 8.10% and a return on equity of 31.26%.
 The company had revenue of $116.80 million during the quarter, compared to the consensus estimate of $112.19 million.
-Lovesac had a net margin of 8.10% and a return on equity of 31.26%.
-Lovesac’s revenue for the quarter was up 56.4% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $0.16 earnings per share.
-As a group, equities analysts forecast that The Lovesac Company will post 1.25 EPS for the current fiscal year.
+During the same quarter in the prior year, the firm posted $0.16 EPS.
+Lovesac’s quarterly revenue was up 56.4% compared to the same quarter last year.
+As a group, equities analysts forecast that The Lovesac Company will post 1.25 earnings per share for the current year.

-A number of large investors have recently modified their holdings of LOVE.
-Meeder Asset Management Inc. bought a new position in Lovesac in the second quarter worth approximately $31,000.
-Royal Bank of Canada increased its position in shares of Lovesac by 97.9% during the first quarter.
-Royal Bank of Canada now owns 651 shares of the company’s stock worth $37,000 after purchasing an additional 322 shares in the last quarter.
-Atticus Wealth Management LLC acquired a new position in shares of Lovesac during the third quarter worth $40,000.
-O Shaughnessy Asset Management LLC acquired a new position in shares of Lovesac during the second quarter worth $42,000.
-Finally, RPg Family Wealth Advisory LLC acquired a new position in shares of Lovesac during the second quarter worth $46,000.
-91.17% of the stock is owned by institutional investors.
+Several hedge funds and other institutional investors have recently made changes to their positions in LOVE.
+Ameriprise Financial Inc. purchased a new position in Lovesac during the first quarter worth about $206,000.
+Royal Bank of Canada grew its stake in Lovesac by 97.9% in the 1st quarter.
+Royal Bank of Canada now owns 651 shares of the company’s stock valued at $37,000 after acquiring an additional 322 shares during the last quarter.
+Morgan Stanley boosted its position in shares of Lovesac by 323.1% in the first quarter.
+Morgan Stanley now owns 108,337 shares of the company’s stock worth $6,131,000 after acquiring an additional 82,729 shares during the last quarter.
+Zurcher Kantonalbank Zurich Cantonalbank raised its holdings in Lovesac by 217.1% in the second quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 796 shares of the company’s stock valued at $64,000 after buying an additional 545 shares during the period.
+Finally, Advisor Group Holdings Inc. grew its position in shares of Lovesac by 271.1% during the second quarter.
+Advisor Group Holdings Inc. now owns 1,299 shares of the company’s stock worth $102,000 after buying an additional 949 shares in the last quarter.
+Institutional investors and hedge funds own 91.17% of the company’s stock.

 Lovesac Company Profile (NASDAQ:LOVE)